tagomobile/api/README.md

   -H 'Accept: application/json'
 ```

-(Click here)[] to see how make calls to our RESTfull from Javascript, C#, PHP, Ryby, Python and Java.
+[Check out this tutorial]() to see how make calls to our RESTfull from Javascript, C#, PHP, Ryby, Python and Java.

 Response example
 -------------------